 Is Endometriosis Autoimmune?

-One thing we know about autoimmune disease is that leaky gut is a risk factor and present in those who develop autoimmune disorders.
-Leaky gut is also commonly caused by the use of pain killers and birth control pill—two commonly used groups of drugs.
+One thing we know about autoimmune disease is that intestinal hyperpermeability (commonly referred to as leaky gut) is a risk factor and present in those who develop autoimmune disorders.
+Leaky gut is also commonly caused by the use of NSAIDS and birth control pill—two commonly used groups of drugs.

 Leaky Gut, Autoimmune Disease and Endometriosis